"Have you noticed Ms Shan's hair?"

 "I'm Karl Wintergreen.
 I write the centre newsletter."

 Axel had never cared for journalists.
-When there was something he had wanted to put before the public, he had always preferred to just take over all the television broadcasts and deliver his ultimatum that way.
+When there was something he had wanted to put before the public, he had always preferred to simply take over all the television broadcasts and deliver his ultimatum that way.

 "Oh, you're the guy," Axel said.